The Strong Gravitational Lens Finding Challenge: Results

 A common figure of merit for a classifier is the area under the ROC ({\bf AUROC}).
 This evaluates the overall ability of a classifier to distinguish between cases.
 This was the criterion on which the challenge participants were told to optimise.
 However, in the case of gravitational lensing this is not the only thing, and not the most important thing, to consider.
 Gravitational lenses are rare events, but to improve the discrimination and training of the classifiers the fraction of lenses in test and training sets are boosted to something around half.
 In these circumstances it is important to consider the absolute number of cases that will be misclassified when the fraction of true cases is closer to what is expected in the data.

 If the rates of false positives and false negatives remain the same in real data the contamination of the sample will be

-Since only about one in a thousand objects will be lenses (perhaps somewhat more depending on pre-selection) the contamination will be high unless the FPR is much less than the TPR.
+Since only about one in a thousand objects will be a lens (perhaps somewhat more depending on pre-selection) the contamination will be high unless the FPR is much less than the TPR.
 For this reason we consider some additional figures of merit.

 The {\bf TPR$_0$} will be defined as the highest TPR reached, as a function of $p$ threshold, before a single false positive occurs in the test set of 100,000 cases.
 This is the point were the ROC meets the FPR = 0 axis.
 This quantity highly penalizes classifiers with discrete ranking which often get TPR$_0$ = 0 because their highest classification level is not conservative enough to eliminate all false positives.
 We also define {\bf TPR$_{10}$} which is the TPR at the point were less than ten false positives are made.
 If the TP rate is boosted from the FPR by a factor of 1,000 in a realistic data set this would correspond to about a 10\% contamination.